e-erfani/Anom_Init/README.md

 # Anom_Init
 Creating modified CESM2 POP initial files for optimal perturbation project, and running CESM2

 Copy the current directory for yourself, and go to that directory.

-Make sure the needed libraries are active.
-Add the below lines in the file ~/.tcshrc :

-module load ncl
-module load nco
-module load mpt/2.19
-module load matlab
-module load python
-module load cdo
+Make sure you installed Python and the required libraries (numpy, matplotlib, netCDF4)

 Part I:
 Creating modified CESM2 POP initial files.